The First Solar Powered

 Solar trees are an innovative combination of technology, functionality, and art.
 Solar trees at Founder’s Square and other neighborhood parks are a focal point for solar energy education, while also serving as charging stations for residents to power up their handheld devices.

 Solar panels installed on the roofs of commercial buildings at Founder’s Square are the first of several “micro-communities” that will expand FPL’s solar generating capacity at Babcock Ranch as the town grows.

-During the day – since electric power always flows from the nearest source of generation- the electricity generated at the Babcock Ranch Solar Energy Center flows to the FPL substation located next to our water and wastewater utility, and then on into town.
-Any energy generated by the solar plant that is not pulled down to meet demand at Babcock Ranch flows on out to the grid to serve other FPL customers.
-When the sun goes down and the solar plant is not generating, Babcock Ranch will pull electricity off the grid from the closest FPL natural gas power plant.
+During the day – since electric power always flows from the nearest source of generation- the electricity generated at the FPL Babcock Ranch Solar Energy Center and the FPL Babcock Preserve Solar Energy Center flows to the FPL substation located next to our water and wastewater utility, and then to the town.
+Any extra energy generated by the solar plant continues to flow to the grid to serve other FPL customers.
+When the sun goes down, the battery storage kicks in to supply uninterrupted power.

 Homeowners seeking to further reduce their monthly utility bills and environmental footprint can add their own rooftop solar.